Fiscal Sponsorship

 May I submit more than one Letter of Intent (LOI)?

-Yes!
+Yes.
 Our application system allows you to submit multiple LOIs if you have more than one project you are interested in proposing.

 Do I need to have a Burner Profile to submit an LOI?

 Yes.
 Our art grant application portal is accessed through Burner Profiles.
 If you don’t already have a Burner Profile, from the landing page please click “Login” and you’ll be brought to an option to register for a new account.
-Please note that we cannot accept grant applications via email; you must first submit an LOI via Burner Profiles.
-If your LOI is accepted, you would then submit a full proposal via the link provided in your LOI acceptance email.
+Please note that we cannot accept grant applications via email; you must submit an LOI via Burner Profiles.
+If your LOI is accepted, you can then submit a full proposal via the custom link provided in your LOI acceptance email.

 Will I have a chance to include images with my LOI?

-Yes!
+Yes.
 In fact, we require you to submit at least one image which can be a drawing, sketch, photo, etc. You may also submit one video in addition to any images.
 Your images can be as simple or complex as you need them to be; the goal is to help the Grant Committee fully understand your proposed concept.
-If you have a maquette, please submit a photo or video of it.
-We no longer accept physical maquettes.

 Can I start the LOI application and then come back to it later?